Gifts of Real Estate

 • The exact tax savings depends on the type of gift and your specific situation.

-Because gifts of real estate can be complex and legal restrictions may limit the RIC Foundation's ability to own or sell a parcel of real estate, we will provide you with a Real Estate Worksheet to support and lead you through our due diligence process.
-Keep in mind: gifts of real estate require a qualified appraisal and can take time to complete—contact the RIC Foundation early in your decision-making process.
+Because gifts of real estate can be complex and legal restrictions may limit the RIC Alumni & Foundation's ability to own or sell a parcel of real estate, we will provide you with a Real Estate Worksheet to support and lead you through our due diligence process.
+Keep in mind: gifts of real estate require a qualified appraisal and can take time to complete—contact the RIC Alumni & Foundation early in your decision-making process.